solenya-group/solenya/README.md

 ```
 [Play](https://stackblitz.com/edit/pickle-samples?file=app%2Fvalidation.ts)

-By decorating class properties, you can express constraints.
+By decorating class properties, you can express constraints, as well as custom labels to be used for display and validation.

 When you're ready to validate (in this case because the user clicked 'ok'), you call the `validator`'s `validateThenUpdate` method.
 This compares the component's properties to the constraints on those properties.
 When complete, the `validationErrors` property on the `validator` will contain an element for each property with constraint violations.

 We use the `component`'s update method to keep validated after we've first validated, to give the user continuous feedback.
 We can also manually flip `wasValidated` back to false.

-Importanty, we use a custom `superInput` higher-order function that you can take a look at in the samples.
-It takes an input function as a parameter, and adds a label and validation message.
-Pickle encourages you to write higher-order functions by building on pickle's primitives.

 Validation works recursively for child components that also implement `IValidated`.